senalbulumulle/dotfiles/README.md

 # Getting started

+# Status: `UNSTABLE`

+> Currently I'm re-modeling my config files.
+As of right now, my dotfiles are unstable for use.

 In order to copy the dotfiles over to your system, make sure the dotfiles is cloned in your home directory in-order to get everything working properly.

 ```sh